neondatabase/website/content/docs/guides/prisma.md

    </CodeBlock>

 <Admonition type="important">
 If you are using Prisma Client from a serverless function, see [Use connection pooling with Prisma](#use-connection-pooling-with-prisma) for additional configuration instructions.
-To adjust your connection string to avoid connection timeouts issues, see [Connection timeouts](#connection-timeouts).
+To adjust your connection string to avoid connection timeout issues, see [Connection timeouts](#connection-timeouts).
 </Admonition>

 ## Use connection pooling with Prisma

 Serverless functions typically require a large number of database connections.
-If you use serverless functions in your application, it is recommend that you use Neon's connection pooler.
+If you use serverless functions in your application, it is recommended that you use Neon's connection pooler.
 To do so, you must use a pooled Neon connection string with the `pgbouncer=true` option, as shown:

 ```ini
 # Connect to Neon with PgBouncer.